chpc-tech-eval/scc/tutorial0/README.md

 - The **NAT interface** (`enp0s3`) will already have an IP starting with `10.x.x.x` automatically assigned by VirtualBox **Do not touch this one**

-- The **internal network interface** (`enp0s8`) will have no IP assigned yet, this is where you assign your static IP
+- The **internal network interface** (`enp0s8`) will have no IP assigned yet.
+This is where you assign your static IP.

 > [!IMPORTANT]
-> Interface names may be different then those stated in this guide, but check the IPs in order to identify which interface is NAT and which is the internal network.
+> Interface names may be different than those stated in this guide, but check the IPs in order to identify which interface is NAT and which is the internal network.
 >
 > Always assign your static IP to the **internal network interface**
 > (`enp0s8`), never to the NAT interface (`enp0s3`).
 The compute node only has one interface so assign the static IP to that one.